nanthil/functionalJavascriptTutorials/Currying/curryTutorial.md

       band   = mathOps('&'),
 ```

-This is so much easier to read than the stack of functions from the top of this page, and to understand what is happening.
-One look at `mathOps` and you can reason about what `mul`, `sum`, etc are doing.
+This is so much easier to read and to understand than the example from the beginning of this chapter.
+One look at `mathOps` and you can reason about what `mul`, `sum`, etc are doing.And with `lte and gte` you can see that the're easily extended into other functions.

 Let's create some helper functions with our new math functions
 ```javascript